ervandew/eclim/src/doc/content/vim/java/search.rst

   - package
   - type

-- context (Default: declarations): The context to search under where possible context values include
+- -x <context> (Default: declarations): The context to search under where possible context values include

   - all - All occurances.
   - declarations - Declarations matching the pattern or element.
   - implementors - Implementors of the pattern or element.
   - references - References of the pattern or element.

-- scope (Default: all): The scope of the search where possible context values include
+- -s <scope> (Default: all): The scope of the search where possible context values include

   - all - Search the whole workspace.
   - project - Search the current project, dependent projects, and libraries.
   - type - Search only in the current type (source file).

+- -i: Ignore case when searching.

 Eclim also provides a shortcut when issuing a pattern search for a type.
 You may simply invoke **:JavaSearch** supplying only the pattern.